sidatasciencelab/UCSB_SI_scholars_STRI/README.md

 ----------
 ## Final Project - Comparisons of biodiversity and climate between BCI and SCI

-The final project will build on the skills
+The final project will build on the skills developed in the first half of our trip.
+More to come...